hackerb9/ugrep/README.md

 ## Future Work

-### Maybe use Unihan_Readings.txt
+### Maybe use Unihan_Readings.txt for grepping

-Currently anything in the Unihan region just says "Block CJK", which is not very informative.
-But, if the user has `Unihan_Readings.txt` installed — which is the default if the user has done `apt install unicode-data) — it could actually be much more informative:
+Currently if `Unihan_Readings.txt` is installed — which is the default if the user has done `apt install unicode-data`) — and the user requests a character that is not in UnicodeData.txt, then the Readings data is used to show information about the character.
+However, Unihan_Readings could be used in the future for searching for characters to show.

 Example data from Unihan_Readings for U+9B44 (魄):